 Do-It-Yourself or DIY tattoos are tattoos that are given by non-professional tattoo artists in people’s homes.
 These premises are not licensed or inspected by your local health department.

-These infections can be spread when unprofessional tattoo artists use unsterilized needles, share needles, do not wear gloves or clean their hands, or when working in unsanitary environments.
-Good infection control and hygiene practices are essential to reduce the risk of infection.
+These infections can be spread when unprofessional tattoo artists use unsterilized needles, share needles, do not wear gloves or clean their hands, or work in unsanitary environments.
+Good infection prevention and control practices are essential to reduce the risk of infection.

 Proper aftercare is also important in reducing the risk of infection or the development of scar tissue.
 Professional tattoo artists know how to properly care for tattoos.

 Sharing needles can result in serious blood-borne infections such as hepatitis B, hepatitis C, and HIV as well as bacterial infections.
-Needles must be thrown into a sharps or hard plastic container immediately after every use.
+Needles must be thrown into an approved sharps container immediately after every use.

 Only use needles that come individually pre-packaged and sterile.
 Placing needles under a flame, in the oven or in a pressure cooker does not ensure that they are properly sterile.